In the 1930s the residents of the Wellsdale plat were typical of the life of northeast Seattle in that time period.

 Kroll Map of 1930, Wellsdale and Oneida Garden plats in Wedgwood.

 Puget Sound Regional Archives, Bellevue, WA.
-Original Wellsdale tax assessors books and house photos from property record cards.
+Property tax assessors books and house photos from property record cards for the Wellsdale plat.

 Note on Wellsdale (also known as Wells) in Benton County, Oregon: the site became Camp Adair during World War Two and was used for troop training.